MicrosoftDocs/visualstudio-docs/docs/cross-platform/develop-apps-for-the-universal-windows-platform-uwp.md

  **What exactly is the Universal Windows Platform?**

 The Universal Windows Platform is simply a collection of contracts and versions.
 These allow you to target where your app can run.
 You no longer target an operating system; now you target one or more device families.
-Learn more details from this [platform guide](https://docs.microsoft.com/windows/uwp/get-started/universal-application-platform-guide).
+Learn more details by reading [Intro to the Universal Windows Platform](/windows/uwp/get-started/universal-application-platform-guide).

 ## Requirements
  The Universal Windows App development tools come with emulators that you can use to see how your app looks on different devices.
 If you want to use these emulators, you need to install this software on a physical machine.
 The physical machine must run Windows 8.1 (x64) Professional edition or higher, and have a processor that supports Client Hyper-V and Second Level Address Translation (SLAT).
 The emulators cannot be used when Visual Studio is installed on a virtual machine.